williamyyu/SimpleRatingBar/README.md

 ![](images/screenshot.png)
 Icon made by [Freepik](http://www.freepik.com/) from www.flaticon.com

-## What's New (v1.3.1)
+## What's New (v1.3.2)
-- Implement step size setting(range from 0.1 to 1.0).
-- Fix stars disappear bug.
-- Fix setNumStars disappear bug.
-- Fix separator in decimal with locale bug.
+- Fix fillRatingBar method bug when RatingBar use in RecyclerView.
+- Allow half star through click event. (contributed by [ANPez](https://github.com/ANPez))
+- Load drawables from XML using ContextCompat to allow vectordrawables. (contributed by [ANPez](https://github.com/ANPez))
+- Implement new EntryActivity in demo project

 ## Feature
+- Support step size setting(range from 0.1 to 1.0).
 - Support float rating
   Now you can set a float rating like 3.5, 2.3, 4.7, etc., but you only need to provide two images: `filled` and `empty`, and Library will auto processes your images to support float showing!
 - Add touchable setting